tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 got-vote            = %s"<VerifyVoteExtension>"
 decide              = %s"<FinalizeBlock>"
 ```

->**TODO** We need to get the grammar reviewed by the people that know block-execution inside out.

 >**TODO** Still hesitating... introduce _n_ as total number of validators, so that we can bound the occurrences of
 >`got-vote` in a round.